-If you have problems, find bugs or have questions, you can start a discussion thread at the AudioGridder GitHub page.
+If you have problems, find bugs or have questions, you can create a “help” discussion thread HERE and provide as much info as possible, see below.

 - Report only one issue at a time, if you have multiple problems, please create multiple issues.